 Gas station valuations were performed on all facilities within all areas of King County.
-Approximately 30% of the population was inspected including the City of Seattle, City of Bellevue and the City of Des Moines.
+Approximately 70% of the population was inspected for this revalue including all the smaller municipalities and rural areas.

 Scope of Data

 Land Value Data:

 The geographic appraiser in the area in which the specialty property is located is responsible for the land value used by the specialty appraiser.
 See appropriate area reports for land valuation discussion.